 Other peoples have sprung up and held their torch light for a time, but it burned out and they sit in twilight now, or have vanished.
 The Jew saw them all come and go and is now what he always was, exhibiting no decadence, no infirmities of age, no weakening of his parts, no slowing of his energies, no dulling of his alert and aggressive mind . . .
 What is the secret of his immortality?
 The answer, we know, cannot be found in the regular means of historical analysis.
 It is rooted in the depths of intuitive faith.
-29

-The Jews are God's eternal witnesses and the keepers of the His Word for in Exodus 19:5-6 "if you hearken well to Me and observe My covenant, you shall be to Me the most beloved treasure of all peoples, for Mine is the entire world.
+The Jews are God's eternal witnesses and the keepers of the His Word for in Exodus 19:5-6:

+If you hearken well to Me and observe My covenant, you shall be to Me the most beloved treasure of all peoples, for Mine is the entire world.
 You shall be to Me a kingdom of ministers and a holy nation."
-The covenant is the one that I will enter into with you over the keeping of the Torah.30 "A kingdom of ministers" means that the entire nation is to be dedicated to leading the world toward an understanding and acceptance of the God of Abraham, Isaac and Jacob.31
+The covenant is the one that I will enter into with you over the keeping of the Torah.
+"A kingdom of ministers" means that the entire nation is to be dedicated to leading the world toward an understanding and acceptance of the God of Abraham, Isaac and Jacob.

-What Jews signify has been shaped by the Torah.32 Not through army and not through strength, but through My spirit, said God.
+What Jews signify has been shaped by the Torah.
+"Not through army and not through strength, but through My spirit, said God."
 Zechariah 4:6.
-The Holocaust was a war against the memory of the Jews, against Jewish identity.33 The utterance of "Hear, O Israel" is itself an offering of life to all who hear it and the most fundamental means of answering to our name.34
+The Holocaust was a war against the memory of the Jews, against Jewish identity.

+The utterance of "Hear, O Israel" is itself an offering of life to all who hear it and the most fundamental means of answering to our name.

 THE SHEMA - Hear, O Israel: the Lord is our God, the Lord is One.
 You shall love the Lord, your God, with all your heart, with all your soul, and with all your possessions.
 And these words that I command you today shall be upon your heart.
 You shall teach them to your sons and you shall speak of them while you sit in your home and while you walk on the way, when you lie down and when you rise.
 Bind them as a sign upon your arm and let them be ornaments between your eyes.
-And write them on the doorposts of your house and upon your gates.
-Deuteronomy 6:4-9.
+And write them on the door- posts of your house and upon your gates.
+Deuteronomy 6:4-9 el: the Lord is our God, the Lord is One.
+You shall love the Lord, your God, with all your heart, with all your soul, and with all your possessions," is the prayer for the morning, evening and bedtime.
+It is the prayer inscribed within the mezuzah on every Jewish doorpost, it is the final prayer uttered before death and it is the prayer on the lips of Jewish martyrs whether they were murdered by Catholics of the Inquisition, Muslim jihadists, or Hitler's SS.
+When the Pharisees asked Jesus what is the greatest commandment in the Law, from the Shema Jesus replied, "Love the Lord your God with all your heart and with all your soul and with all your mind."
+Matthew 22:35-40.